mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

-# Design Engineer
+# Design Engineer - xGrid

 <p class="description">You will design and implement a great user and developer experience for the MUI X Data Grid.</p>

-## Details of the Role
+## Details of the role

 - **Location**: Remote (strong preference for UTC-6 to UTC+5).
 - **Type of work**: Full-time (contractor or employee [depending on circumstances](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501#494af1f358794028beb4b7697b5d3102)).
 - **Level**: [4 or above](https://mui-org.notion.site/Engineering-levels-25b2fba9dd1f4b43a1b28f47f0170f23).
 - We're a **remote** company, we prefer asynchronous communication over meetings.

-## About the company
+## The company

-MUI started with Material UI, the most successful React implementation of Google's Material Design.
+MUI's story began in 2014 with Material UI, the most successful React implementation of Google's Material Design.
-We have gained a large following, thanks to our focus on Material Design fidelity, our obsession with details, on offering a large number of components, our community engagement, and by carefully improving the DX.
-Today, countless teams and organizations rely on our open-source libraries to build their design system.

-A couple of years ago, we started to expand our suite of products.
-We released [MUI X](https://mui.com/x/), a collection of advanced components; [MUI Design kits](https://mui.com/design-kits/), the MUI components available for Figma, Sketch, etc.; and also host [Templates](https://mui.com/templates/), a set of pre-built UI kits.
-We've seen rapid growth with all of them (2x per year) and we have more to come.
-We are building [a low-code platform](https://mui.com/toolpad/) for developers to significantly increase the speed and lower the barrier for creating simple CRUD/dashboard UIs with MUI's libraries.

-We are a fully distributed team, spread across multiple time zones.
-We work mainly asynchronously, relying mostly on written collaboration.
-Every contributor has the freedom to define how they work — the rest of us won't know what you're doing day-to-day unless you tell us.
+Today, Material UI stands as one of the most popular open-source libraries on GitHub, and has paved the way for the fully fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.
+We're a company of 35+ people as of late 2023, and we're growing.

+## The products

+MUI is best known for our flagship product, Material UI—but this is just one of three core component libraries we maintain.
+Base UI is our headless component library, and Joy UI is a sister library to Material UI that implements our own in-house Joy Design system.
+We also host Design Kits and pre-built Templates.

+Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.

+We're also making ambitious moves to incorporate our full suite of components into Toolpad, a low-code admin builder tool for assembling full-stack apps faster than ever.

+Learn more about MUI's products in this blog post: [An introduction to the MUI ecosystem](https://mui.com/blog/mui-product-comparison/).

+## The culture

+MUI is a fully remote company with a team that spans the globe.
+The majority of our work is asynchronous, and we rely on written communication to collaborate.
+We're radically transparent: nearly all of our work happens in public.
+Each contributor has the freedom to decide how and when they work, and that work is primarily self-directed: it's your responsibility to define and complete your own tasks in a timely manner.

-For additional details about the MUI team and culture, you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).
+For additional details about the culture you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

 ## Why we're hiring